Home » Business Email Etiquette Articles » Should You Use Emojis in Business Email?

 • I want to make sure that the other side doesn’t take my last comment verbatim or personally.
 For example, when I coach clients on something they are doing improperly.
 I always soften the correction with a positive comment on the benefit the correction will bring, followed by a winky-smiley.

-• Sarcasm doesn’t relay at all in email.
+• Sarcasm doesn’t translate at all in email.
 This is where having a winky-smiley after a sarcastic comment gives the other side a clear indication that you are kidding or poking fun.
 Without a winky-smiley — they may very well take that comment seriously.

 Do What Works for Your Business